sandwichfarm/nostr-geotags/README.md

 - `lat` (number): Latitude coordinate.
 No default value.
 - `lon` (number): Longitude coordinate.
 No default value.
+- `geohash` (string): Geohash coordinate.
+No default value.
+Will be ignored if lat & lon are also passed as input as they take precedence.
 - `city` (string): Name of the city.
 No default value.
 - `country` (string): Name of the country.
 No default value.
 - `regionName` (string): Name of the region or state.
 No default value.
 - `countryCode` (string): `ISO-3166-1:alpha-2` country code.
 No default value.
 - Other properties (any): Additionally, key value pairs will be ignored but do not throw an error.
+- `planetName` (string): Name of a planet.

 ## Options Reference
 The `options` object specifies which types of tags to generate.